 If you have thin or sensitive skin — and skin does change with age — you may want to consider sensitive-skin bandages.
-These are typically made of silicone or a less-sticky material “so that when you take it off, it doesn't cause irritation,” Bennett says.
+This type of bandage is typically made of silicone or a less-sticky material “so that when you take it off, it doesn’t cause irritation,” Bennett says.

 A note about vitamins and supplements